jrucker2004/gitea_time_tracker/README.md

 # gitea_time_tracker
 A simple way to visualize time logged in gitea issues

+## Contributing
+This project is a work in progress.
+Have improvements or changes you want to contribute?
+Feel free to create a branch and PR.

 ## Database Configuration
 Create a new mysql database on your gitea instance, and create a view in that database.
 This view will be used to populate all of the pages.
+If an issue is not linked to a project, it will not be included.

 ```
 CREATE VIEW time_track_view AS